rhel-labs/learn-katacoda/helpful-commands/step3.md

 The `find` command is great for searching for files which satisfy some specified criteria.
-This step will show an example using filename, but you can also use it to look for files with ceratin permissions, empty files, or much more.
+This step will show an example using filename, but you can also use it to look for files with certain permissions, empty files, or much more.

 `find / -name messages`{{execute T1}}